 “When you’re stirring soup, it is not just stirring soup.”

-The more you bring these small moments of presence in to your life, the less you will drift away either into the past or the future.
+Mindfulness in everyday life is moment by moment.
+The more you bring each seemingly small moment of presence in to your daily life, the less you will drift away into either the past or the future.

 It’s amazing how all of the small things you do and that are around you can be used as the staying in the moment exercises you need!